Evolutionary dynamics of time-resolved social interactions: Conclusions

-Although the impact of network topology on the onset and persistence of cooperation has been extensively studied in the last years, the recent availability of data sets with time-resolved information about social interactions allows a deeper investigation of the impact on evolutionary dynamics of time-evolving social structures.
-Here we have addressed two crucial questions: does the interplay between graph evolution and strategy update affect the classical results about the enhancement of cooperation driven by network reciprocity?
-And what is the role of the time-correlations of temporal networks in the evolution of cooperation?
-The results of the simulations confirm that, for all the four social dilemmas studied in this work, cooperation is seriously hindered when (i) agent strategy is updated too frequently with respect to the typical time-scale of agent interaction and (ii) real-world timecorrelations are present.
+Our results confirm that, for all four social dilemmas studied in this work, cooperation is seriously hindered when (i) agent strategy is updated too frequently with respect to the typical time scale of agent interaction, and (ii) realistic link temporal correlations are present.
 This phenomenon is a consequence of the relatively small size of the giant component of the graphs obtained at small aggregation intervals.
-However, when the temporal sequence of social contacts is replaced by time-varying networks preserving the original activity attributes of links or nodes but breaking the original temporal correlations, the structural patterns of the network at a given time-scale of strategy update changes dramatically from those observed in real data.
-As a consequence, the effects of temporal resolution over cooperation are smoothed and, by breaking the real temporal correlations of social contacts, cooperation can emerge and persist also for moderately small strategy update frequencies.
-This result highlights that both the interplay of strategy update and graph evolution and the presence of temporal correlations, such as edge persistence and recurrence, seem to have fundamental effects on the emergence of cooperation.
+However, when the temporal sequence of social contacts is replaced by randomized or synthetic time-varying networks preserving the original activity attributes of links or nodes but breaking the original temporal correlations, the structural patterns of the network at a given time scale of strategy update changes dramatically from those observed in real data.
+As a consequence, the effects of temporal resolution over cooperation are smoothed and, by breaking the real temporal correlations of social contacts, cooperation can emerge and persist even for moderately small time periods between consecutive strategy updates.